grigory-rechistov/tchip16/README.md

-tchip16 1.4.6 -- a chip16 assembler
+## tchip16 1.4.6 - an assembler for CHIP16 specification

+This project has been migrated from its Google Code hosting because:

+# Google Code is shutting down
+# The original author has been inactive on it for some time

+### Original Readme Contents

 (C) tykel, 2013 -- All rights reserved. http://code.google.com/p/tchip16

 CHANGELOG:
 ----------
 - see commit comments on project homepage.